cdot/Hotpot/README.md

 Annotated example rules are given for Hot Water `server/hw_rules.js` and Central Heating `server/ch_rules.js`.

-# Browser interface
+# AJAX interface
-The browser interface gives access to the functions of the controller using AJAX requests to the server.
+The AJAX interface gives access to the functions of the controller using AJAX requests to the server.
 It can be used to review temperature logs, and perform simple overrides such as boosting temperature.
 The following URL requests are available: